 This section contains links to media releases from government, industry and other bodies dealing with gambling and gambling issues in Australia and New Zealand.

 In the News - Australia / New Zealand

 In the News

-SOUTH AUSTRALIA: The State Government has announced it will provide $4.85 million to South Australia’s racing industry to protect local jobs and help offset losses incurred as a result of the betting operations tax.
+SOUTH AUSTRALIA: The SA State Government has announced a significant $24 million stimulus package for South Australia’s racing industry, to help protect local jobs and boost the industry to become more competitive.

 VICTORIA: Minister for Gaming and Liquor Regulation Marlene Kairouz has announced $49 million in funding for the Victorian Responsible Gambling Foundation to be used to administer the Local Gambler's Help Program over three years.